 Mammalian bites can present as a combination of penetrating and blunt injury.
 As they can be significant, they should be addressed similar to war wounds mentioned in other CPGs with aggressive washout and debridement if indicated.
 Rabies prophylaxis should be considered in all animal bites if outside of United States.
 If any doubt the default clinically should be to administer vaccine.
 For all bites, exploration and thorough washout is required as infection is of greatest concern.
 For puncture wounds caused by small cats, making a 1 cm incision and washout with delayed closure is recommended.
 Depending on location, primary closure can be considered for head and neck wounds if seen within 24 hours and for which aesthetic considerations are important.
 Large clean wounds are also considered low risk if on the trunk, arms or legs and seen within 12 hours.
-For all other bites, the recommendation is delayed primary closure or leaving it open to heal by secondary intention after washout.
-Close follow-up is required in 1 to 2 days to monitor for signs of infection.
+For all other bites, the recommended in 1 to 2 days to monitor for signs of infection.
 Routine antibiotic prophylaxis is not recommended.
 However, prophylactic antibiotics consisting of amoxicillin-clavulanate (clindamycin with trimethoprim-sulfamethoxazole or ciprofloxacin for penicillin allergic patients) for at least 3 days is recommended for high-risk wounds (associated significant crush injury, deep puncture wounds, cat bites, wounds requiring closure, or bites near joints, hands, face, or genitalia).